MistySOM/meta-mistysom/README.md

 This README file contains information on the contents of the meta-mistysom layer.

+# Branches

+- MistySOMG2L branch that contains device tree patches for MistySOMG2L
+- MistySOMV2L branch that contains device tree patches for MistySOMV2L
+- master contains a varierty of updates not related to device tree patching

 Please see the corresponding sections below for details.

 Dependencies